Angelika Jurkowianiec

 Angelika Jurkowianiec (born April 8, 1996) is a Polish beauty pageant titleholder who was crowned Miss Polski 2023 and represented her country at Miss Universe 2023.
 She also competed at Miss Supranational 2024 that was held in Poland.

 Pageantry

 Miss Universe 2023

 Jurkowianiec represented Poland at the 72nd Miss Universe competition held in El Salvador on November 18, 2023.

 Miss Supranational 2024

 Jurkowianiec represented Poland at the 15th edition of Miss Supranational 2024 competition, which was held in Poland on July 6, 2024.
-She did not make it to the top 25, thus ending the 15-year streak of consecutive placements that began since the launch of Miss Supranational in 2009.
+She did not make it to the top 25, thus ending the 15-year streak of consecutive placements that began since the launch of Miss Supranational in 2009, as well as being the first Polish contestant to be unplaced in the said pageant.